dgerosa/website/_pages/simplestrocket.md

 <br>

 1. **The first collision that takes place is that of the big ball and the ground**
-   (forget about the small ball for a second).
+   (Forget about the small ball for a second.)
 We can very safely assume that the mass of the Earth is much (much) bigger than the mass of the ball.
-In other terms, the Earth does not move!
+In other words, the Earth does not move!
 If the Earth does not move, its linear momentum is obviously zero.
 That means that all of the linear momentum is in the big ball.
-Because linear momentum is conserved, the velocity of the big ball after hitting the floor must be the same it had before but is now directed upwards.
+Because linear momentum is conserved, the velocity of the big ball after hitting the floor must be the same as it had before, but is now directed upwards.
 So, still $$v$$.

 2. **Now the big ball is bouncing up while the small ball is still falling down.**
    We need to study the head-on collision between the two balls.
 The unknowns of the problem are the final velocities of the balls, let’s call them $$v'_m$$ and $$v'_M$$.